-By the time youth enter high school, many of their spending habits and financial values are already established, so starting early to get them on the right path can make a big difference in their financial future.
+Parents play an important role in preparing their children to be financially responsible adults.
+By the time teens enter high school, many of their spending habits and financial values are already established, so starting early can make a big difference in their financial future.

-Once your child reaches their teens, consider talking to them about more complex financial topics, such as investing, taxes, credit, budgeting and college loans and scholarships.
+Consider talking to them about more complex financial topics, such as investing, taxes, credit, budgeting and college loans and scholarships.
 Here are some areas to explore with your teen:

 1. Open a joint bank checking account